In October of 2018, recreational cannabis became legal in Canada.

 Experts disagree about the accuracy of roadside tests.
 The tests do not seem capable of measuring impairment as well as roadside alcohol tests do, and there is still no consensus on how long one should wait to drive after consuming cannabis.
 In addition, regular cannabis users (such as medical cannabis users) can show positive results days or even weeks after use.
 One concerning result, from a 2017 University of Calgary study, shows that even exposure to second-hand cannabis smoke can cause someone to fail a roadside saliva test.

-In BC, the Cannabis Control and Licensing Act will create a number of provincial cannabis-specific offences with penalties ranging from $2,000 to $100,000, imprisonment of three to 12 months, or both.
+In BC, the Cannabis Control and Licensing Act creates a number of provincial cannabis-specific offences with penalties ranging from a maximum of $2,000 to $100,000, imprisonment of three to 12 months, or both.

-BC will also amend the Motor Vehicle Act to toughen regulations on impaired driving, including:
+BC has also amended the Motor Vehicle Act to toughen regulations on impaired driving, including: